CandlePlatforms/devdocs/docs/validate/validate/run-validator-binaries.md

 ---
 id: run-validator-binaries
 title: Run a Validator Node from Binaries
-description: Use binaries to set up your validator node on the Polygon Network.
+description: Use binaries to set up your validator node on the Candle Network.
 keywords:
   - docs
   - matic